What is a Sewer Line Lateral?

 Responsibility for Breaks Beyond the Property Line

 In the event of a leaking sewer line, a licensed plumbing contractor can inspect the sewer main for breaks or cracks using a video camera inserted into the pipe.
 The homeowner is responsible for repairing the sewer Line lateral if the broken pipe is between the house and the property line.
 However, if the compromised pipe extends beyond the property line, the homeowner should contact the City’s Sewer Emergency Line.
-A completed inspection could start shortly after the call, although it may take up to 24 hours in some cases.
+In most cases, an inspection can be completed shortly after the call, although it may take up to 24 hours.

 The Importance of Lateral Sewer Line Maintenance

 When purchasing a home, have the sewer line lateral inspected by a licensed plumbing contractor.
 According to the City of San Diego, root intrusion and cooking grease are the leading causes of public and private sewer spills.
-The responsibility of maintaining the lateral sewer line lies with the property owner.
+The property owner is responsible for maintaining the lateral sewer line.
 Keeping it clean and free from obstructions can save significant money in the long run.

 Methods for Addressing a Broken Lateral Sewer Line

 The most suitable method for repairing a broken sewer line depends on various factors, such as the location and extent of the damage, the age of the pipes, and the soil conditions.
-Common methods used for repairing a broken sewer line:
+Here are some common methods used for repairing a broken sewer line:

 This method entails breaking the damaged pipe apart and pulling a new pipe through the space created by the old one.
-Typically, new pipes made of materials such as PVC or HDPE (high-density polyethylene) because they resist corrosion and root intrusion.
+Typically, new pipes made of materials such as PVC or HDPE (high-density polyethylene) are used as they resist corrosion and root intrusion.

 In some cases, the only viable solution for repairing a broken sewer line is excavating and replacing the damaged section.
 While this method is more invasive and expensive compared to others, it may be necessary, especially for extensive damage or deteriorated pipes.